wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 had to pass.
 But as soon as we had the bandwidth we brought Paul onboard to our UX Development team.

-Heading into the Summer, we started to get sperad a little thin on the engineering team.
+Heading into the Summer, we started to get spread a little thin on the engineering team.
 I had come off of client work completely to focus on the business so we needed another Senior level engineer.
 I reached out to [Estelle DeBlois](https://twitter.com/edeblois), who had come to our